zengin0201/AI_Debugger/README.md

 npm install
 npm run build
 ```
-After the build, a `dist` folder will appear inside the `frontend/` directory. **This folder is your Chrome Extension.**
+After the build, a `dist` folder will appear inside the `frontend/` directory.
+⚠️ **IMPORTANT:** Copy or move this `dist` folder into the `backend/` folder!
+The Python server needs it to work correctly.

-### Step 2: Install it in Chrome
+### Step 2: Install the Chrome Extension
 1. Open Google Chrome and navigate to `chrome://extensions/`.
 2. Turn on **Developer mode** (toggle in the top right corner).
 3. Click the **Load unpacked** button in the top left corner.
-4. Select the `dist` folder you just built (`AI_Debugger/frontend/dist`).
+4. Select the `dist` folder that you just moved to `AI_Debugger/backend/dist`.
-5. Launch main.py in your IDE
-6. Launch your bot python Your_bot.py
-7. *Done!* Pin the extension to your toolbar and click its icon to open the AI Flow Monitor.
+5. Pin the extension to your toolbar.

 ### Step 3: Run the Bridge Server
 The extension needs a bridge to talk to your Python code.
 Open a terminal, navigate to the backend, and start the server: